Olive oil or kitchen grease… which would you rather have on your salad?

 The Bottom Line

-So, when you see anonymous fats like these on a dog food label, you may wish to consider purchasing another product.
+And you find animal fat on the label, you may wish to consider purchasing a different product.

 - Official Publication, American Association of Feed Control Officials, 2012 Edition, Section 9.3, p.
 288 ↩